Cancer treatment: Exosome research

 Exosomes are lipid-covered microvesicles shed by solid tumors into bodily fluids, such as blood and urine.
 Current research is being done attempting to use exosomes as a detection and monitoring method for a variety of cancers.
 The hope is to be able to detect cancer with a high sensitivity and specificity via detection of specific exosomes in the blood or urine.
 The same process can also be used to more accurately monitor a patient's treatment progress.

 Exosomes, secreted by tumors, are also believed to be responsible for triggering programmed cell death (apoptosis) of immune cells; interrupting T-cell signaling required to mount an immune response; inhibiting the production of anti-cancer cytokines, and has implications in the spread of metastasis and allowing for angiogenesis.
 Studies are currently being done with "Lectin affinity plasmapheresis" (LAP), LAP is a blood filtration method which selectively targets the tumor based exosomes and removes them from the bloodstream.
 It is believed that decreasing the tumor-secreted exosomes in a patient's bloodstream will slow down progression of the cancer while at the same time increasing the patients own immune response.

+Nutritional adjuncts

+Some research has looked at whether omega‑3 supplements might help people who are going through chemotherapy or radiotherapy.
+A 2015 review of small studies, alongside more recent 2022 research, found signs that omega‑3s may help patients keep more of their body weight and muscle, support certain aspects of quality of life, and decrease treatment-related toxicity and inflammation.
+The evidence is still limited and the studies varied, so it is not known how meaningful these effects are.
+However, reviews note that patients taking omega‑3 supplements alongside conventional therapies do not do worse than those who do not.
+Similarly, a 2022 meta-analysis and a 2023 systematic review focusing on lung cancer patients undergoing radiotherapy and chemotherapy found that omega-3 supplementation helped improve nutritional status, such as maintaining body weight, and reduced markers of inflammation and treatment toxicity.
+Additionally, researchers are investigating the molecular mechanisms of omega-3s to see if they might help combat chemoresistance, particularly in breast cancer treatments.
+Another analysis looking at adults receiving chemotherapy or radiotherapy found that high‑calorie oral nutritional supplements without omega‑3 fats did not help patients maintain their weight, while high‑protein supplements enriched with omega‑3s were linked with better weight maintenance than similar‑calorie products without omega‑3s.